 - Traditional German – Die Geissel in Bilk

 >> Love Japanese cuisine?
 Dusseldorf is known to have the best Japanese food outside Japan due to its large Japanese community.

-Dusseldorf’s central location with non-stop flights on airberlin from New York, Boston, Los Angeles, San Francisco, Miami, Orlando and Ft Myers make it an ideal gateway to Europe.
+Dusseldorf’s central location with many non-stop flights from New York, Boston, Los Angeles, San Francisco, Miami and Orlando make it an ideal gateway to Europe.
 You can easily catch a connecting flight or take a train to Europe’s most popular cities.